2018-12-18 07:35:08 • ID: 2060

 Anyhow the whole " Neolithic package" was not established before the beginning of the 6. millennium BP, when societies founded on the sedentary cultivation of rice and/or millets were widely established.

-As elsewhere on a global scale, strategies toward the Neolithic show great regional variation, suggesting a complex mosaic of adaptations in the transition to agriculture.
+As elsewhere on a global scale, strategies toward the Neolithic show great regional variation, suggesting a complex mosaic of adaptations in the transition from collecting and hunting to agriculture.

-Pottery is not part of this package, neither in the Levant,nor in Africa or Asia. -The oldest pottery in China fragments have been found at the Xianrendong site in S-E China, layer 3C1B.
+Pottery is not part of this package, neither in the Levant, nor in Africa or Asia. -The oldest pottery in China has been found at the Xianrendong site in S-E China, layer 3C1B.
 Ten radiocarbon dates from this layer range between 17,4-19,5 k.a. cal BP, long before domestication took place.

 The better known pottery Neolithic of the Levant started around 7,5 k.a. cal BP, after the establishment of the most important domesticates.